yiisoft/data-response/README.md

 ### Formatters

-Formatters purpose is to format a data response.
+Formatter purpose is to format a data response.
 In the following example we format data as JSON.

 ```php
 use Yiisoft\DataResponse\DataResponseFactory;